mdn/content/files/en-us/web/css/filter/index.md

 {{EmbedLiveSample('Repeating_filter_functions','100%','229px')}}

-The filters are applied in order meaning first drop shadow's hue is altered by the `hue-ration()` function but the second one isn't.
+The filters are applied in order.
+This is why the drop shadows are not the same color: the first drop shadow's hue is altered by the `hue-ration()` function but the second one is not.

 ## Specifications